Haiti faces fresh instability as PM comes under scrutiny

+Meanwhile, Renald Lubérice, who served more than four years as secretary general of Haiti’s Council of Ministers, said he could not remain under the direction of someone who is under suspicion and who “does not intend to cooperate with justice, seeking, on the contrary, by all means, to obstruct it.”

-Luberice also said he is concerned about the alleged evidence against Henry in the killing of President Jovenel Moïse.
+Lubérice also said he is concerned about the alleged evidence against Henry in the killing.

 “May each minister put himself at the height of his mission at this historic crossroads,” he said.

+Vincent added that Haiti is obligated to bring those responsible to justice: “It is a matter of national dignity.
+I am counting on the independence of the justice of my country to shed light on this emblematic case and all the other pending cases.”

+Henry appointed Liszt Quitel as justice minister and Josué Pierre Louis as the council’s secretary general.
+Quitel had been serving as interior minister under Henry and was once an adviser to then Haitian President René Préval.

-Last week, former Port-au-Prince chief prosecutor Bed-Ford Claude asked Henry to meet with him Tuesday to explain why he had two phone conversations with a key suspect just hours after the July 7 killing of Moïse at his home.
-The suspect, Joseph Badio, was fired from the government’s anti-corruption unit in May and remains a fugitive.
+The appointments come less than a week after then Port-au-Prince chief prosecutor Bed-Ford Claude asked Henry to meet with him Tuesday to explain why he had two phone conversations with a key suspect just hours after the July 7 killing of Moïse at his home.
+The suspect, Joseph Badio, was fired from the government’s anti-corruption unit in May and remains a fugitive, according to police, who seek him on charges including murder.

 On Tuesday, Claude ordered the judge overseeing the case to charge and investigate the prime minister based on that evidence.
-Hours later, a new chief prosecutor replaced Claude on orders of Henry.
+Hours later, a new chief prosecutor replaced Claude on orders of Henry, who accused Claude of an undefined, “serious administrative fault.”

+The day before Claude was fired, Vincent ordered that the chief of Haiti’s National Police increase security for the prosecutor, saying he had received “important and disturbing threats” in recent days.

 The developments underline that Moïse’s Tèt Kale party is fracturing, said Robert Fatton, a Haitian politics expert at the University of Virginia.